thaDev404/snippetcorpy/README.md

 # snippetcorpy
-This lightweight extension allows you to copy code snippets on supported sites, with just a click, and more sites are been added.
+This lightweight extension allows you to copy code snippets on supported sites, with just a click, and more sites are beign added.

 Chrome Extension Link
 https://chrome.google.com/webstore/detail/snippet-corpy/pioanloldonockhblgpmcafggncjijga